IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

 3. **dependencies** refreshes the wheelhouse via `scripts/build-wheelhouse.sh`, respecting configured extras and dev dependencies, and records an audit of missing or orphan dependency wheels for telemetry and doctor reports.
+When pip refuses to download a requested wheel the script now captures the pip log and invokes `python -m prometheus.remediation wheelhouse` to write `wheelhouse/remediation/wheelhouse-remediation.json`, summarising the missing artefacts plus suggested fallbacks for policy review.
 4. **models** downloads Hugging Face, sentence-transformer, and spaCy assets into `vendor/models/` and records a manifest of fetched artefacts.
 5. **containers** exports requested container images to `.tar` archives,